On recordThis profile is no longer actively maintained, with the information now possibly out of date

 Share this page:

-Anglo American is a British multinational mining company headquartered in London, United Kingdom.
+Anglo American is one of the oldest mining companies of the world, based in the United Kingdom and South Africa.
 It is the world's largest producer of platinum, with around 40% of world output, and a major producer of diamonds, copper, nickel, iron ore and metallurgical and thermal coal.
-It has operations in Africa, Asia, Australasia, Europe, North America and South America.
+It has operations in Australia, Africa, Latin America, North America, and Europe.

 In December 2012, former gold miners and their dependents filed South Africa's largest-ever class action lawsuit against 30 mining companies, including Anglo American South Africa Ltd., Anglo American's South African subsidiary.
 The lawsuit claims the company knowingly exposed workers to hazardous mine dust, causing them to develop the life-threatening respiratory disease, silicosis.
 Over 200,000 former miners potentially suffer from the disease.
 In March 2013, eighteen miners, later twenty-two, suffering from silicosis, filed an additional class action lawsuit against Anglo American South Africa Ltd. The case was settled confidentially in September 2013.